fabianfassnacht/treespeciesclassification/README.md

 As next step, we will now extract the spectral values of the HyMap image at each of the 250 reference point locations.
 So we will have 50 spectral signatures for each tree species.
 To do this we run:

 	# extract spectral signatures at the reference data points
-	ref_data_tr <- extract(hym_img, ref)
+	ref_data_tr <- extract(hym_img, ref, ID=F)

 Depending on the performance of your computer, this will take a bit of time, as the image has quite a lot of bands.
-Once, we have extracted the values, we will transform the resulting data matrix into a data frame by running:
+Once, we have extracted the values, the values will be available in a dataframe.

-	ref_data_tr <- as.data.frame(ref_data_tr)

 Now, we can have a look at the extracted spectral signature by running the plot command in a loop to plot all spectral signatures into the same plot window: